Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-The method presented in this paper attempts to solve some of these issues, while also approaching the problem from a different standpoint.
-Instead of using large NWP models, we attempt to make accurate predictions about specific characteristics of the WAM --- namely onset and dry spells --- using only SSTs.
-Our approach offers a way to get predictions using a small amount of data and with computationally efficient models.
-In addition to this, our method easily allows for seasonal predictions too, at lead times of almost 6 months.
-We also use a testing method with no data leakage by doing leave-one-out cross-validation (LOOCV).
-The idea that using only SSTs could provide us with insight for what will happen in the upcoming monsoon season has major implications.
+The methodology presented in this paper solves some of these issues, while also approaching the problem from a different standpoint.
+Instead of using large NWP models that predict daily rainfall then calculate downstream events, we make predictions about a specific characteristic of the WAM using only SSTs.
+We gather data from both real-world and climate simulated sources from oceans across the Earth.
+Then, we select optimal features for a linear regression model that predicts onsets and a beta regression model that predicts dry spell proportions.
+After, we implement these predictions into our final logistic regression model to predict where dry spells will occur.
+Our approach offers a method for making predictions using small datasets with computationally efficient models.
+In addition to this, our method can make predictions at lead times of up to 6 months.
+To test our models we use leave-one-out cross-validation (LOOCV), a well-established method for assessing model performance.
+The idea that using only SSTs could provide us with insights into the behavior of the upcoming monsoon season has major implications.
 First, it suggests that we can develop a framework for weather prediction in which machine learning methods play an integral role.
-In addition, it gives a cheap alternative for targeted predictions that farmers care about where these models are trained specifically for one task.
-This allows them to be optimized to deliver the best prediction for that task.
-This is in contrast to the indirect prediction seen with NWP models, wherein they run simulations of rainfall, then run an onset detection algorithm using that data to obtain the onset date.
+Additionally, it gives a cheap alternative for targeted predictions that are useful to farmers.
+With these models being trained specifically for one task, it allows them to be optimized to deliver the best prediction possible.
+This is in contrast to the indirect prediction seen with NWP models, in which they run simulations of rainfall, then run an onset and dry spell detection algorithm.